anyu/ai/practical-ml/embeddings.md

 [1 4 9]
 [4 5 6]
 ```
-These embeddings are the outpot of the process of **learning** embeddings, done by passing raw data into an ML model.
+These embeddings are the output of the process of **learning** embeddings, done by passing raw data into an ML model.

 This multidimensional input data gets transformed via compression through algorithms into a lower-dimensional space.

 The result is a st of vectors in an **embedding space**.

 Multimodal data ---> algorithm --> embedding space
 (word/sentence/image)

 ## Embedding Process

 - Transforms multimodel input into vectors, tensors, graphs, etc (vectors can be thought of as an array of numbers here)
 - Compresses input info for use in an ML task.
 This process changes variable feature dimensions into fixed inputs to be passed downstream
 - Creates an **embedding space** specific to the data the embeddings were trained on but can be generalized to other domains/tasks (aka. transfer learning - the ability to switch contexts)

 ### Resources to check out
 - https://openai.com/blog/introducing-text-and-code-embeddings